 - Compare the replays of a recording

-- Show differences in comparison as a percentage
+- % Show differences in comparison as a percentage

-- Expand all pages in the testcase tree
+- 👺 Expand all pages in the testcase tree

 - Collapse all pages in the testcase tree

+- Sort the testcase

+- Open the testcase report

+- Run testcase configuration wizards

 Navigator

 The Navigator is used to view and manage test cases and datasets.
 Test cases and datasets are saved in a repository.
 Test cases are created by executing and saving tests with the Analyzer tool.
 Datasets are created by importing existing datasets or creating new datasets using the Dataset Editor.
 The repository is saved in a file with the .wpt extension.